String is most used java class in any java project. Java treated String as special class. Lets see, what so special in String.

 valueOf method

-public String valueOf(char c)
+public String valueOf(boolean b)public String valueOf(char c)

 public String valueOf(char[] data)